Last Updated on September 15, 2023 by Stefano

 So, if we talk about the pizza roots there is no discussion that pizza is an Italian food.
 It’s not me affirming that, I am nobody.
 I read several books about this topic.
 One of the best I think is the one of Luciano Pignataro, a well known journalist and food expert and critic.
 He wrote a very interesting book: “La pizza: Una storia contemporanea“.
 Is in Italian only, unfortunately.
 But, hey, isn’t this a good reason to start learning Italian? 😀 I am joking, of course.
 However in that book you can find the explanation about why Pizza is Italian.

 However, over time, the Pizza game changed and in the last decades or so also United States of America developed several pizza styles.
-The very famous New York Pizza style or the Chicago Pizza style.
+For example the very famous New York Pizza style or the Chicago Pizza style, just to name a few.
 So, at the end of the day I think that Pizza (at least the modern one) belongs to USA too.

-Even though I am Italian and I love Italian food, I really don’t like the battle.
+Even though I am Italian and I love Italian food, I really don’t like to battle on this topic.

 Does Italian Pizza Have Cheese

 Generally yes.
-The most famous pizzas have cheese.
+The most famous pizzas – like margherita – have cheese.
 More specifically we use Mozzarella (or fior di latte, to specify that the one to be used is made from cow milk).

 On top of mozzarella we also add a bit of grated Pecorino cheese.
-As alternative we use Parmesan and sometimes Grana Padano (similar but I prefer the first).
+As alternative we use Parmesan or a mix of the two.
+In other occasions we use Grana Padano (similar to parmesan but I prefer the first).

 Other types of cheese can be used.
 To mention some: ricotta or stracciatella (not necessarily made with buffalo milk though).